 admin also has access to the custom dashboard.

 Monitoring allows you to get an overview of your hosts over time.

-Find out more: Monitoring
+Find out more: Measurements

 A variety of CFEngine and system properties can be changed in the Settings view.